Crypter44/game-physics/readme.md

 ## Cloth Simulation
 The second simulation is a cloth simulation.
 A cloth is simulated with a grid of points connected by springs.
 The cloth is affected by gravity.

+## Fluid Simulation
+The third simulation is a fluid simulation.
+A vortex is created in a fluid and the fluid is simulated using the Navier-Stokes equations.